Internship in Health Service Psychology

 The 2000-hour internship program includes opportunities for individual and group counseling, crisis intervention, consultation, outreach, research, and participation in campus-wide committees.
-Currently in our sixth year, we are an APPIC member internship program.
-Our goal is to become fully-accredited by the American Psychological Association, and we are actively working toward this goal.
-Our APA self-study will be submitted in the 2016 fiscal year.
+Currently in our eight year, we are an APPIC member internship program.
+We are fully-accredited by the American Psychological Association.

 About the Internship